CathalDolan/CI_ToDo/README.md

     - Seacrh for Repo name
     - Once found click Connect
     - Under Automatic deploys choose branch and select auto deploy????
+16. - Create a Development Environment
+    - In settings.py beneath the imports, add development = os.environ.get('DEVELOPMENT', False)
+    - Set DEBUG to = development.
+This means it is only on in dev and not on Heroku
+    - Under Databases, uncomment original DATABSES and put into an if statement with the other database
+    - Set development environment variable to true
+        - Go to workspaces page
+        - Click account in top right and then settings
+        - Create new variable called DEVELOPMENT and set value to True
+        - Restart workspace
+        - Under allowed hosts, create an if statement to select host depending on environment

 # GitHub Merge Dev & Master branch